What does “genjitsu” mean in Japanese?

 Summary

-- genjitsu – 現実 (げんじつ) : a noun meaning ‘reality’ or ‘actuality’ in Japanese.
-This can also work as plural.
-Native speakers use this to refer to something real or the state of being real.
-So, the usage of this noun is similar to those of the English ones above, I think.
-These two kanji characters literally mean ‘reality and truth’.
-This literal interpretation is very close to the actual meanings.
+- genjitsu – 現実 (げんじつ) : a noun meaning ‘reality’ in Japanese.
+Japanese native speakers use this noun to refer to something real or the state of being real.
+So, this can work in more or less the same way as the English noun, “reality”, does.
+These two kanji characters literally mean ‘reality and truth’ in Japanese.
+This literal interpretation is very close to the actual meaning.

 Hope my explanations are understandable and helpful for Japanese learners.